brainhack-princeton/handbook/docs/content_pages/hack_pages/workshop_notes_week2.rst

 .. role:: blue

-What is conda?
+What is Conda?
 Why do we use it?
 --------------------------------

 *Conda* is a **package manager**, similar to brew, apt, or pip.
-This package manager allows us to keep track of your python versions and keep all dependencies encapsulated in an **environment**, that can be easily shared or reproduced.
-This is especially helpful if you have multiple projects that require different package versions.
-Importantly, this prevents things from breaking if you have packages for different projects that can cause conflicts with one another.
+This package manager keeps track of your Python installation, versions, and dependencies in an encapsulated **environment** that can be easily shared or reproduced.
+This is helpful if you have multiple projects that require different (potentially conflicting) software versions.
+You can activate and deactivate conda environments, and we'll use conda to install new packages into our environment.

-*Anaconda* is a free and open source **software distribution** for scientific computing that is managed by conda.
-It is pretty large to download, so you might want to use *Miniconda* instead.
-Miniconda is a minimal version of Anaconda.
+*Anaconda* is a free and open source **software distribution** for scientific computing that is managed by conda. *Miniconda* is a minimal version of Anaconda.

-Here is a `conda cheatsheet <https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html>`_ that you can use as you familiarize yourself with this package manager.
+Here's a `conda cheatsheet <https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html>`_ you can use to familiarize yourself with this package manager.

 Set up a pygers conda environment
 ---------------------------------

-You should setup your conda environment in the same "location" as your pygers_workshop working directory (i.e. either on your local machine if you are working locally, or on the server if you are working on the server).
+You should setup your conda environment on the same computer as your pygers_workshop working directory (i.e. either on your local machine if you are working locally, or on the server if you are working on the server).
 Follow the correct installation instructions below.

 Server installation: